kevinfarrugia/react-recipes/recipes/lifecycle.md

 * `componentDidUpdate` is called after each `render()`, much like `componentDidMount` is called after the initial render.
 * `getSnapshotBeforeUpdate` is rather infrequent, so we're not going to discuss it here.

 When does React re-evaluate, and possibly re-render a component?
-Whenever the state in your component, or somewhere above it in the component tree, was updated through a `setState()` call.
+Whenever the state in your component instance, or somewhere above it in the element tree, was updated through a `setState()` call.

 In particular, when you call `setState()` inside your component, React needs to re-evaluate it and see whether the updated state warrants updates to the DOM.